Fed's Bullard says post-liftoff attention to shift to inflation

 With unemployment low, policymakers have justified a liftoff of interest rates on the basis of "reasonable confidence" that inflation will rise to two percent and meet the Fed's second policy goal.

 "We are concerned about all the variables ...
 The main one is particularly the inflation variable.
-We have to see if that actually starts to materialize," Bullard said.
+We have to see if that actually starts to materialise," Bullard said.

-"If oil prices stabilize at the current level and the dollar stabilizes and we still get no change in inflation, that will have disproved our story," he said.
+"If oil prices stabilise at the current level and the dollar stabilizes and we still get no change in inflation, that will have disproved our story," he said.

 Bullard's remarks came after a speech in which he discussed in detail the Fed's poor track record for forecasting central economic variables like growth, inflation and the unemployment rate.